jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/nebraska-coronavirus-cases.html.html.md

 past week, there have been an average of 294 cases per day, an increase of 47 percent from the average two weeks earlier.

-As of Tuesday morning, there have been at least 26,956 cases and 334 deaths in Nebraska since the beginning of the pandemic, according to a New York Times database.
+As of Tuesday afternoon, there have been at least 26,956 cases and 338 deaths in Nebraska since the beginning of the pandemic, according to a New York Times database.